IDTdesign/idtprime.com/README.md

 ## Developing

 `src/document` — content pages
 `src/layout`   — template of the site
 `src/partials` — includes used in templates
 `src/files`    — resources

 More docs at [DocPad site](http://docpad.org/docs/overview).

 ## Deploy

+Run `docpad deploy-ghpages --env static` to deploy to staging at [](http://idtdesign.github.io/idtprime.com).

-Run `docpad generate` inside your project directory to compile the site.
+Run `docpad generate --env production` inside your project directory to compile the site.

 Static pages of the site will be rendered in `out` directory.